Travel insurance for Singapore

 What can you do to stay safe during your trip to Singapore?
 Keep the following tips in mind:

 - Obey strict drug laws.
-Singapore imposes harsh penalties on drug offenses, including the death penalty, so make sure you stay on the right side of the law.
-The detection of illegal drugs in your blood or urine constitutes an offense, so you could even be prosecuted for drugs you consumed before arriving in Singapore.
+Singapore imposes harsh penalties on drug offences, including the death penalty, so make sure you stay on the right side of the law.
+The detection of illegal drugs in your blood or urine constitutes an offence, so you could even be prosecuted for drugs you consumed before arriving in Singapore.

 - Keep it clean.
 Singaporeans take keeping their city clean very seriously and have strict rules to enforce it.
 While walking in the streets, be careful not to litter, drop chewing gum, spit on the street or smoke in illegal areas as this could easily get you into trouble with the local authorities.

 - Be prepared for the weather.
-Singapore experiences hot and humid conditions all year round, with temperatures averaging in the high 80s.
-Brief downpours of torrential rain are also common, so make sure to pack to suit the conditions.
+Singapore experiences hot and humid conditions all year round, with temperatures averaging around 30°C. Brief downpours of torrential rain are also common, so make sure to pack to suit the conditions.

 Who do I contact in an emergency?